 - Pre-Filing.
-The Pre-Filing period is a period established by FERC in which LNG facility applicants begin gathering information and drafting Resource Reports, per 18 CFR 380.12, which FERC uses to prepare required National Environmental Policy Act (NEPA) documents such as an Environmental Impact Statement (EIS) or an Environmental Assessment (EA).
-Additionally, during the Pre-Filing phase, applicants develop a Waterway Suitability Assessment (WSA) which will be used by the COTP to assist in making a determination on the suitability of the waterway for LNG marine traffic.
-At or before the start of the Pre-Filing process, FERC requires applicants to submit a Letter of Intent (LOI) and a Preliminary WSA to the local COTP in accordance with 18 CFR 157.21.
-The Pre-Filing phase usually lasts a minimum of 6 months.
-The following activities normally occur during the Pre-Filing phase: - a.
-Submittal of Letter of Intent (LOI).
-An owner who intends to build a new LNG facility or the owner or operator who plans new construction on an existing facility should submit an LOI to the COTP of the zone in which the facility is or will be located.
-Submission of the LOI marks the official starting point of the Coast Guard's involvement as a cooperating agency in the FERC approval process.
-The COTP should notify the servicing District legal office and Commandant (CG-522) once a LOI has been received.
-The requirements for the LOI are contained in 33 CFR 127.007. - b.
+The Pre-Filing period is a period established by FERC in which LNG facility applicants for a FERC Order approving construction and operation of the LNG terminal begin gathering information and drafting Resource Reports, per 18 CFR 380.12, which FERC uses to prepare required National Environmental Policy Act (NEPA) documents such as an Environmental Impact Statement (EIS) or an Environmental Assessment (EA).
+Additionally, during the Pre-Filing period, applicants develop a Waterway Suitability Assessment (WSA) which will be used by the Coast Guard Captain of the Port (COTP) to assist in making a determination on the suitability of the waterway for LNG marine traffic.
+At or before the start of the Pre-Filing period, FERC and USCG regulations require applicants to submit a Letter of Intent (LOI) and a Preliminary WSA to the local COTP in accordance with 18 CFR 157.21 and 33 CFR 127.007 respectively.
+The Pre-Filing period usually lasts a minimum of 6 months.
+The following activities normally occur during the Pre-Filing period: - a.
+Submittal of Letter of Intent (LOI) and Waterway Suitability Assessment (WSA).
+An owner or operator intending to build a new facility handling LNG, or an owner or operator planning new construction to expand or modify marine terminal operations in an existing facility handling LNG where the construction, expansion or modification would result in an increase in the size and/or frequency of LNG marine traffic on the waterway associated with a proposed facility or modification to an existing facility must submit an LOI and a WSA to the COTP of the zone in which the facility is or will be located.
+Submission of the LOI and WSA marks the official starting point of the Coast Guard's involvement as a cooperating agency in the FERC approval process.
+The COTP should notify the servicing District legal office and Commandant (CG-522) once a LOI and WSA have been received.
+The requirements for the LOI and WSA are contained in 33 CFR 127.007. - b.
 Submittal of Preliminary WSA.
-A prospective applicant seeking to site, construct, and operate an LNG facility is required by FERC regulations (18 CFR 157.21) to submit a Preliminary WSA, along with the LOI, to the COTP at or before the time when the applicant begins the Pre-Filing process with FERC.
-The Preliminary WSA is typically a short document, often less than 10 pages long, and should provide a brief discussion on the following topics that will need to be addressed and analyzed in the fully developed Follow-on WSA: - (1) Port Characterization - (2) Characterization of LNG Facility and LNG Tanker Route - (3) Risk Assessments (Safety & Security) - (4) Risk Management Strategies - (5) Resource Needs for Safety, Security and Response - (6) Conclusions and Recommendations

-The main purpose of the Preliminary WSA is for applicants to provide an outline to the COTP of the various risk factors they plan to analyze and the risk analysis methodology they plan to use in the Follow-on WSA.
+A prospective applicant seeking to site, construct, and operate an LNG facility is required by USCG and FERC regulations (33 CFR 127.007 and 18 CFR 157.21) to submit a Preliminary WSA, along with the LOI, to the COTP at or before the time when the applicant begins the Pre-Filing period with FERC.
+The Preliminary WSA is typically a short document, often less than 10 pages long, and must provide a brief discussion on the following topics that will need to be addressed and analyzed in the fully developed Follow-on WSA: - (1) Port Characterization - (2) Characterization of LNG Facility and LNG Tanker Route - (3) Risk Assessments for Maritime Safety and Security - (4) Risk Management Strategies - (5) Resource Needs for Maritime Safety, Security and Response applicants to provide an outline to the COTP of the various risk factors they plan to analyze and the risk analysis methodology they plan to use in the Follow-on WSA.
 It gives the COTP the opportunity to point out any issues or factors the applicant may have overlooked when considering the various potential safety and security impacts the LNG marine traffic may have on the port and associated waterway(s).
-It also provides an opportunity for the applicant and COTP to discuss the stakeholders at the port with whom the applicant should consult in developing the Follow-on WSA.
+It also provides an opportunity for the applicant and the COTP to identify the stakeholders at the port with whom the applicant should consult in developing the Follow-on WSA.